ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 https://github.com/rancher/terraform-provider-rke

-Rancher Labs is pretty fast in developing this tools.
+Rancher Labs is pretty fast in developing these tools.
-It will take some time and then the terraform rke provider will move to the offical terraform providers organization.
+It will take some time and then the terraform rke provider will move to the official terraform providers organization.

 Until then you have to download the provider by yourself at [rancher(terraform-provider-rke](https://github.com/rancher/terraform-provider-rke).
-Only offical hasicorp provders listed [here](https://www.terraform.io/docs/providers/index.html) in the [terraform-providers github organization](https://github.com/terraform-providers) will be downloaded for you when running `terraform init`.
+Only official HasiCorp provders listed [here](https://www.terraform.io/docs/providers/index.html) in the [terraform-providers github organization](https://github.com/terraform-providers) will be downloaded for you when running `terraform init`.